lindakovacs/bookstore-1/README.md

 ## Bookstore App

-Not so much a bookstore as a book organizer, I'm calling this web-app "My Reading Room."
+Not so much a bookstore as a reading list, I'm calling this web-app "My Reading Room."
 It consists of a back end server created with nodejs by our awesome instructors [Matina Patsos](https://github.com/matinaspatsos) and [Jamal Taylor](https://github.com/Louis345).
-The front end consists of a four main components.
-There's a navbar with links to the Search and My Books pages.
-There's a Search page where one can search for books to add to his or her reading list.
-There's the My Books page which lists books in three categories: Future Reads, Currently Reading and Already Read, and allows users to switch books to different categories or remove them completely.
-Finally, there's a Book Details page which allows the reader to view more detailed information about a specific book.
+The UI consists of a four main components — Navbar, Search, Book Details and My Books.
+The Navbar has links to Search and My Books.
+The Search page allows one to search for books and then select from a list of results to find out more about a specific book.
+Book Details provides more detailed information about a specific book and lets the user add it to My Books.
+My Books lists a user's books in three categories: Future Reads, Currently Reading and Already Read, and allows users to switch books to different categories or remove them completely.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 To learn React, check out the [React documentation](https://reactjs.org/).